GerbenRienk/casi/README.md

 # rotzak
-exploring the possibilities of the api
+exploring the possibilities of using the castor api with python